LFGBanditLabs/ajo/README.md

 💡 Key Features
 🔐 Onchain Trust
 Every group is governed by a smart contract escrow.
 No central collector.
 No manual records.
-Just code enforcing group rules.
+Just code enforcing group rules and techniques .

 ⚡ Automated Contributions & Payouts
 Contributions and payouts happen automatically on schedule — no delays, no disputes.